edselllll/NanoGPT-Learning/README.md

 ## Credit/Disclaimer

 Code in this repository is mainly from Andrej Karpathy's video, and is not mine.
-I only typed it out for learning purposes.
+I only typed it out and followed the tutorial for learning purposes.
 All credits go to Andrej Karpathy.